alexxsanthosh/AboutMe/README.md

 # About Me
 ## Hi 👋 My name is Alex Santhosh

-I'm a curious engineer who has delved deep into the world of algorithms, data structures, and software development, honing my skills in programming languages like Java, Python, C and C++.
+I'm a curious engineer who has delved deep into the world of algorithms, data structures, and software development, honing my skills in programming languages like  C, C++ and Python.
 With a passion for problem-solving and a keen interest in cutting-edge technologies such as artificial intelligence and machine learning, I'm eager to apply my knowledge to real-world challenges.

 ## Skills
 - C